 And consider the implications for our geopolitical future.
 Most of the armed conflict in the world is caused by the struggle to grab resources.
 As they become more scarce and capitalism seeks to increase production and consumption, armed conflict will inevitably increase.

-To summarise, firstly there is a long, detailed and very strong case that we are heading for a mega-collapse within at best two decades, and secondly that a just and sustainable world order cannot be achieved unless levels of consumption and affluence are dramatically reduced.
+To summarise, the CO2/climate problem is just one item in a long list.
+Firstly there is a long, detailed and very strong case that we are heading for a mega-collapse within at best two decades, and secondly that a just and sustainable world order cannot be achieved unless levels of consumption and affluence are dramatically reduced.
 There would have to be huge degrowth to far simpler lifestyles and systems.
-(See and the video.)
+(See "The Simpler Way" document, and the video.)

 Yet the rhetoric and expenditure devoted to “national security” pays not the slightest attention to any of this.
 Where are the think tanks assessing the prospects of collapse, the fragility and lack of resilience of our systems, the mentality at official and public levels guaranteeing refusal to think about the issue?
 Spending $380 billion on submarines isn’t going to help with these threats to national security.
 Never mind, Pat Cummins’ back should be OK for the third test.